csev/dj4e/assn/dj4e_install52.md

 Now lets install a new virtual environment in your home directory (~) with a version of Python that supports Django 5.2.
 The Python version should be 3.10 - 3.13 with a preference toward the later releases.

-We will attempt to run a particular version of Python to create a virtual envionment that includes that version.
+You can figure out figure out exactly which versions of Python are available in your Linux shell (a.k.a.
+PythonAnywhere console) type `python3.` and then press the `Tab` key twice and you should see something like the following:

+    12:06 ~ $ python3.
+    python3.10          python3.11-config   python3.13          python3.13t-config
+    python3.10-config   python3.12          python3.13-config   python3.9
+    python3.11          python3.12-config   python3.13t         python3.9m
+    12:06 ~ $ python3.

+If Python 3.13 is available, we will use it to create out virtual environment to support Django 5.2 using the following Python command including the version number.

     cd ~
     python3.13 -m venv .ve52

 If this works without error, you are in good shape.
 If you get a message like

     python3.13: command not found

 Try the `python` command above with 3.12, 3.11, and 3.10 until one works.
 Hopefully your PythonAnywhere account has at least one Python version that supports Django 5.2.

-Once the above `venv` creation is  complete, activate your virtual environment and check the python version inside the virtual environment.
+Once the above `venv` creation is successfull, activate your virtual environment and verify the python version inside the virtual environment.

     source ~/.ve52/bin/activate